 KH: Tanuja How are you doing today, friend?

 TJ: Yeah, for sure.
 You know, dealing with the loss of a loved one comes with its own form of isolation and devastation.
 And so thinking about losing a loved one in the middle of a pandemic, when you cannot physically go through the very important rituals and do the things that are part of the love language of collective loss, that’s gotta be excruciating.
-And you know, we’ve got in Chicago is situation where according to Natalie Moore’s article a couple days ago, you’ve got 72% of Chicago residents, those who have died from coven 19 are Black.
-52% of folks testing positive at this moment are black.
-We’ve got a disproportionate impact rooted in health and access disparities
+And you know, what we’ve got in Chicago is a situation where, according to Natalie Moore’s article a couple days ago, you’ve got 72% of Chicago residents, those who have died from COVID-19, are Black.
+52% of folks testing positive at this moment are Black.
+We’ve got a disproportionate impact rooted in health and access disparities.

 KH: We were both part of the early conversations around this effort with people like Heather Lynn and Brant Rosen in Chicago.
 But as our listeners know, I got pretty sick recently, so I missed out on some of the construction work of this thing.
 So can you tell our listeners a bit about how this project was assembled in how it works?
 How are we bringing help to folks who are stuck, grieving alone right now?

-TJ: So I love how this team came together.
-Kelly, you tapped on folks that you thought would be a good fit for it.
+TJ: So I love how this team came together, Kelly.
+You tapped on folks that you thought would be a good fit for it.
 And I went ahead and roped in a friend and collaborator who’s a death doula in training.
 Mariame Kaba referred someone to us on Twitter.
 And so very quickly, the team assembled, and we are currently a very diverse group of people with very different perspectives and skills.
-We have a rabbi, a death midwife, a death doula in training a professor and author, yourself and to me.
+We have a rabbi, a death midwife, a death doula in training, a professor and author, yourself and me.
 And it really feels like we’re practicing that idea from healing justice, where we begin by listening.
 So we asked, you know, okay, who is out there that is able and willing to support others facing death right now?
 And we went about gathering their names.
-So there’s one form that is a request for . death, midwives, doulas, social workers, therapists, healers, and other support people to see who’s available to support and in what forms , we have the same form for clergy members, and then we have a form that is a request for support.
+So there’s one form that is a request for death midwives, doulas, social workers, therapists, healers, and other support people to see who’s available to support and in what forms.
+We have the same form for clergy members.
+And then we have a form that is a request for support.

-KH: We’ve heard a lot of comments about how many September 11th or Pearl Harbor attacks the death toll amounts to, but in reality, those events burn themselves into the public consciousness.
-Precisely because they were extraordinary within the scope of the American experience.
-Now we’re faced with a steady stream of disaster.
-The unthinkable heaped upon the unthinkable.
-Rather than reeling from one dramatic blow dealt all at once we’re locked in separate battles with our own grief.
-Illness and isolation experiences that vary greatly and play out in an unsynchronized manner.
+KH: We’ve heard a lot of comments about how many September 11th or Pearl Harbor attacks the death toll amounts to, but in reality, those events burn themselves into the public consciousness precisely because they were extraordinary within the scope of the American experience.
+Now we’re faced with a steady stream of disaster, the unthinkable heaped upon the unthinkable.
+Rather than reeling from one dramatic blow dealt all at once, we’re locked in separate battles with our own grief, illness, and isolation experiences that vary greatly and play out in an unsynchronized manner.
 In the case of September 11th a collective blow left our country reeling, and in that tragic aftermath, the majority of Americans supported an illegal war and cooperated with a massive rollback of civil liberties.
 So we know that collective grief doesn’t necessarily create the kind of energy we want, but in the case of COVID-19 we’re faced with another threat that we will disconnect from one another and experience human loss as being less consequential.
-So when at a time when people who are already living under the divisions of capitalism and white supremacy, people could become even less concerned with each other’s fates as a defense mechanism.
+So at a time when people who are already living under the divisions of capitalism and white supremacy, people could become even less concerned with each other’s fates as a defense mechanism.
 What are you yourself doing to stay connected and invested in other people?

 TJ: Even before this whole crisis and pandemic started it was a practice of mine to be very intentional about where I put my focus.
 I am somebody with multiple jobs, trying to do creative work when I’m not at my jobs.
 And so, having to choose your focus when you’re, you know, trying to write and work multiple jobs is extremely important.
-And, so for me, that’s a practice that I’m just leaning heavily on.
-So just choosing my focus.
-Sometimes it really requires like ripping myself away, it feels like, from Facebook, or ripping myself away from some scandal on Twitter, or you know, ripping myself away from some shenanigans on Instagram in order to do the work that I have decided is helpful and necessary.
+And so for me, that’s a practice that I’m just leaning heavily on, so just choosing my focus.
+Sometimes it really requires, like ripping myself away from Facebook, or ripping myself away from some scandal on Twitter, or you know, ripping myself away from some shenanigans on Instagram, in order to do the work that I have decided is helpful and necessary.

-KH: I wrote a post on Facebook recently asking my friends, but they were doing to take care of themselves right now.
+KH: I wrote a post on Facebook recently asking my friends what they were doing to take care of themselves right now.
 You replied with a photo of a small cloth square from a blanket you were working on.
 It was one of my favorite responses.
 Can you tell us a bit about the blanket and why creating it is a form of self care?

-From the left to the right.
+And so for me, crocheting has that association of, “Okay, you’re in a moment.
+It’s really overwhelming , it’s really fucked up , but keep your hands moving.”
+And I don’t know if you’ve ever crocheted, but you have to hold the thread with one hand and your hook with the other hand and you’re passing the thread through loops in between, from the left to the right.
 And it becomes this, like, rhythmic activity.
 It’s very slow.
 You cannot rush this.
-So if you’re, for me, when my mind is rushed, my hands are slow, and something about that interplay creates a little bit of balance.
-And I do notice my, my thoughts, they go from.
-You know, rushed and panicky to slower, and my heart rate even slows down.
+So if you’re — for me, when my mind is rushed, my hands are slow, and something about that interplay creates a little bit of balance.
+And I do notice my thoughts, they go from, you know, rushed and panicky to slower, and my heart rate even slows down.

 KH: Something I’m hearing right now from organizers around the country is that we need to do a better job of getting to know our neighbors.
 Even people who are very intentional about building community bonds are now, in many cases, seeing huge gaps in their connectedness to the people around them.
 I know you’ve recently connected with some of your neighbors for the first time.
 Can you tell us how it’s done?

 KH: In our last episode, I talked with Shane Burley about how this crisis is delivering on fascist objectives for the administration.
-Detention centers, jails and prisons have become death chambers through mere inaction, greater surveillance and control of people’s movements are being normalized.
+Detention centers, jails and prisons have become death chambers through mere inaction.
+Greater surveillance and control of people’s movements are being normalized.
 Trump is also leveraging the distribution of medical supplies to tamp down on criticism from state officials.
 The more frightened people become, the more rights they are willing to surrender.
 Our ability to protest in person has been greatly complicated, but there’s another way in which fascism can benefit from the current situation, and that’s a failure of empathy.
 Some of these losses will be experienced simultaneously, but many will not.
 Even after this peak period of loss, we will continue to see mass death for some time.
-Some areas won’t see their peak death tolls until weeks from now, when many of us are trying to regain stability and normalcy in the wake of our losses, it’s entirely possible, although many of us don’t want to think about it right now, that this administration could effectively weaponize our desensitized state to normalize the mass deaths of people who under much more ordinary circumstances, lack healthcare.
-To some extent that was already normalized, but I’m talking about scale here and the possible ramp up.
-Have those sacrifices made at the altar of capitalism.
-We’ve already seen that threat being made in a very direct way.
-With Trump’s calls to get the economy up and running, while we should still be sheltering in place.
-But down the line, we could see Trump or even a neoliberal administration taking advantage of our disconnection by committing much more active atrocities against migrants and imprisoned people by creating increasingly unsurvivable conditions in detention centers and presence.
-In a sense, the work of keeping people connected right now on an emotional level is resistance work, in the real sense of resistance because we cannot ultimately defeat fascism without an enduring sense of empathy and connection to one another.
-We know that a sense of abject despair makes people more vulnerable to fascist politics because when, because people who are doing poorly are going to want to hear that can change and they are going to be and they are going to be vulnerable to charlatans and demagogues.
-And we already have one of those in the White House.
+Some areas won’t see their peak death tolls until weeks from now, when many of us are trying to regain stability and normalcy in the wake of our losses.
+It’s entirely possible that this administration could effectively weaponize our desensitized state to normalize the mass deaths of people who lack healthcare, even under much more ordinary circumstances.
+To some extent that was already normalized, but I’m talking about scale here and the possible ramp up of those sacrifices made at the altar of capitalism.
+We’ve already seen that threat being made in a very direct way with Trump’s calls to get the economy up and running, while we should still be sheltering in place.
+But down the line, we could see Trump, or even a neoliberal administration, taking advantage of our disconnection by committing much more active atrocities against migrants and imprisoned people by creating increasingly unsurvivable conditions in detention centers and prisons.
+In a sense, the work of keeping people connected right now on an emotional level is resistance work, in the real sense of resistance, because we cannot ultimately defeat fascism without an enduring sense of empathy and connection to one another.
+We know that a sense of abject despair makes people more vulnerable to fascist politics because people who are doing poorly want to be told that that can change.
+And they are going to be vulnerable to charlatans and demagogues, and we already have one of those in the White House.
 What do you think it looks like to organize against despair as movement work?